tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 In this activity, students will learn how to persist their real-time data to a database.
 Students will code along with the instructor to update the trading framework to persist data with a SQLite database.

-The purpose of this activity is to showcase the value in persisting data as doing so allows an application to pick up where it left off should a failure occur.
+The purpose of this activity is to showcase the value in persisting data, as doing so allows an application to pick up where it left off, should a failure occur.

 **File:**
 * [jarvis.py](Activities/07-Evr_Persisting_Real_Time_Data/Unsolved/jarvis.py)

-Explain to the class that the next enhancement to make to the trading algorithm is to persist the live data to a database.
-Persisting the live data allows the framework to recover from data errors, and it allows us to collect and use historical data without running into memory issues.
+Tell students that the next enhancement to make to the trading algorithm is to persist the live data to a database.
+Persisting the live data allows the framework to recover from data errors, and allows us to collect and use historical data without running into memory issues.

-Quickly discuss the following before proceeding onward to the walkthrough:
+Quickly discuss the following before proceeding to the walkthrough:

 * What is data persistence?

-  **Answer:** Data persistence is the concept of saving data to a database to have a reliable copy of data that is *persisted* rather than transiently stored as in-memory data structures.
+  **Answer:** Data persistence is the concept of saving data to a database to have a reliable copy of data that is *persisted*, rather than transiently stored as in-memory data structures.

 * Why is it important to persist data?

-  **Answer:** Persisting data is generally a best practice as it provides a method for data recovery should an application ever fail; data stored in transient in-memory data structures will be lost forever if the application itself terminates.
+  **Answer:** Persisting data is generally a best practice, as it provides a method for data recovery should an application ever fail; data stored in transient in-memory data structures will be lost forever if the application itself terminates.
 Also, persisting data to a database allows for separate data analysis to be done at a later time, if desired.

 With the class, update the starter code to use an SQLite database to persist the data.
 Be sure to highlight the following points about SQLite: